 When someone is skeptical, has objections or has questions, do NOT let it bother you.
 It is a good thing.
 It’s natural.
 It means they need more information and more follow-up!

-Most of the people I personally sponsor take me at least 10-20 follow ups before they join my team and most prospects don’t join until minimum 60 to 90 days from the first time I exposed them to the business.
+Most of the people I personally sponsor take me at least 7 to 20 follow ups before they join my team and most prospects don’t buy or join until minimum 60 to 90-days from the first time I exposed them to the business.

 If I only looked for people who are ready right now, I would be leaving a lot of money on the table.
 I would get frustrated and probably give up, because most people are not ready right now.

-One of my mentors once told me that in five years from now your best people will be people who told you NO many times before they joined.
+One of my mentors once told me that in five years from now your best people will be people who told you NO for several YEARS before they joined.
 Your best distributors will typically be the people who were the most skeptical at first.
 Food for thought.

 It took me a long time to understand that the best prospects are the ones who object. ~ Frank Bettger